GW250114 reveals black hole horizon signatures: Conclusion

 This study extends the scope of traditional black hole spectroscopy \cite{berti2025} by establishing a complementary channel for probing horizon physics in the dynamical, strong-gravity regime.
 While quasinormal-mode spectroscopy primarily targets the free oscillations of the remnant, the observation of direct waves opens a novel window into the local near-horizon environment and the frame-dragging dynamics within the ergosphere.
-This new perspective opens exciting avenues to test general relativity in the most extreme regime and to explore the nature of exotic compact objects~\cite{Cardoso:2019rvt}.
+This new perspective offers exciting avenues for future tests of gravity in the most extreme regime, as well as for exploring the nature of exotic compact objects \cite{Cardoso:2019rvt}.
+Such tests could be enabled by joint merger-ringdown analyses in which parametrized direct-wave and quasinormal-mode models are fitted simultaneously, allowing consistency tests of remnant and near-horizon properties once theoretical and observational systematics are carefully accounted for.